SixLabors/docs/articles/imagesharp/tga.md

 - `BitsPerPixel` controls the encoded TGA bit depth.
 - `Compression` switches between uncompressed and run-length encoded output.

+Bit depth controls more than file size.
+A 32-bit TGA can carry alpha, while lower bit depths may not represent the same source data.
+Check `AlphaChannelBits` when moving assets through tools that care about alpha channels.

 ## Read TGA Metadata